ibm-cloud-docs/vlans/cancel-vlan.md

 ## What happens next
 {: #cancel-vlan-what-happens-next}

 VLANs are canceled either immediately or on the billing anniversary date.
 If you choose to cancel the VLAN immediately, the VLAN is reclaimed as soon as possible.
 If you select cancellation on the billing anniversary date, the VLAN remains on your account and active until the billing anniversary date.

+Any secondary subnets present on the VLAN will be unrouted as part of VLAN reclaim, and any trunks present on the VLAN will be automatically removed.